sahilrajput03/sahilrajput03/learning-markdown.md

     - This is sublist item2 of list item2
   ```

-  above markdown would look like:
+  output of above markdown would look like:
   - This is list item1
   - This is list item2
     - This is sublist item1 of list item2